As an Amazon Associate, I earn from qualifying purchases.

 • Store whole or grind in a food processormortar and pestle, or a coffee grinder used just for spices.

-• Store in an air-tight container like a mason jar.
+• Store fully cooled mint in an air-tight container like a mason jar for up to a year.

 a small wooden bowl full of dried mint